enasmzfr-cpu/Rock-paper-Scissor-Game/README.md

 # Rock Paper Scissors (MediaPipe)

 Play Rock–Paper–Scissors with your webcam.
 The app reads your hand gesture and the computer picks a random move.
+It is a small Python desktop app: rps_game.py, requirements.txt, and the MediaPipe hand_landmarker.task model.

+# How to play
+You click Start, wait for a 3-second countdown, then show rock, paper, or scissors.
+The app classifies your hand, the computer picks a random move, and the Tkinter window shows the result and score.
+Play Again and Reset keep the match going.

 ## Setup